ceccon-t/transactionconverter/README.md

 ### With Maven

-The repository comes with a Maven wrapper, so it can be started by simply cloning or downloading the files and running the command `./mvnw spring-boot:run` while at the root of the project (for Unix-like environments, or the equivalent with mvnw-cmd on Windows).
+The repository comes with a Maven wrapper, so it can be started by simply cloning or downloading the files and running the command `./mvnw spring-boot:run` while at the root of the project (for Unix-like environments, or the equivalent with mvnw.cmd on Windows).

 ### With Docker